initia-labs/opinit-bots/challenger/README.md

   // It can be useful when you don't want to use TxSearch.
   "disable_auto_set_l1_height": false,
   // L1StartHeight is the height to start the l1 node.
-  "l1_start_height": 0,
+  "l1_start_height": 1,
   // L2StartHeight is the height to start the l2 node.
-If it is 0, it will start from the latest height.
   // If the latest height stored in the db is not 0, this config is ignored.
   // L2 starts from the last submitted output l2 block number + 1 before L2StartHeight.
   // L1 starts from the block number of the output tx + 1
-  "l2_start_height": 0,
+  "l2_start_height": 1,
 }
 ```